James Hales: Biography

 In 1541 he was appointed counsel to the corporation of Canterbury, and was an adviser to Archbishop Thomas Cranmer.
 In 1544 he was appointed King's Serjeant, and shortly thereafter King Henry VIII granted him the manor of Clavertigh in Elham, which he sold after 1547.
 At the coronation of King Edward VI in 1547 he was appointed Knight of the Order of the Bath, and in 1549 was appointed a Justice of the Common Pleas.

 Hales supported the Protestant reformation, and in 1551 was among those who gave sentence of deprivation against Bishop Stephen Gardiner.
 However, in 1553 he was one of three judges who refused to seal the document by which John Dudley, 1st Duke of Northumberland attempted to settle the crown on the Protestant Lady Jane Grey.
 When Mary became queen instead, and greater tolerance towards Catholics was expected, Hales pointed out in a charge to a jury at the Kent assizes that the statutes against Catholics had not been relaxed and that the jury must find according to the law as it then stood.

 In October 1553 the Queen renewed his post as a Justice of the Common Pleas but the Lord Chancellor, the reinstated Bishop Gardiner, refused to take his oath and instead sent him to jail.
 He was held in the King's Bench Prison, the Counter prison in Bread Street, and finally in the Fleet Prison.
 During his months of captivity, he underwent repeated attempts to make him adopt Catholicism.
 He eventually complied but, after doing so, tried to commit suicide with a penknife.

 In April 1554, the Queen ordered that Hales be released, and in some sources he is said to have been brought to her presence and given "words of great comfort".
 By then, however, his mental condition was so unsettled that on 4 August of that year, while staying at Thanington near Canterbury with his nephew, he drowned himself by lying face down in a shallow stream.
 A coroner's inquest determined that his death, being self-inflicted, was a felony.
 He was commemorated by an inscription in his parish church of St Mary Bredin at Canterbury.

 Hales v.
 Petit

 In 1558 his widow instigated legal proceedings against Cyriac Petit to recover a lease of land in Graveney marsh which had been made in 1551 to herself and her late husband.
 Since the coroner had earlier ruled Hales' death to be a felony, the case of Hales v.
 Petit turned on the abstruse point of whether the felony of committing suicide had occurred during Sir James' lifetime or after his death.
 In 1562 the court ruled in favour of Petit.
 Edmund Plowden published a full report of the case in 1571.

-Often held up as an extreme example of abstract legal reasoning, it is probable that Shakespeare alludes to the case in the play Hamlet with the gravediggers' discussion after Ophelia drowns herself in a stream:
+The gravediggers' jocular argumentation in Act V of Hamlet refers to the case, poking fun at its highly abstract legal arguments.
+Shakespearean commentator John Hawkins (1773) noted the similarity in phrasing between Plowden's report of the case:

+and the gravediggers' humorously mangled version: